THIS TRIP IS NOW FULL!

 DAY 1 - christchurch - Lake Tekapo

-On Day 1, you’ll arrive in Christchurch.
+On Day 1, we’ll arrive in Christchurch.
 We will then be transported in a private vehicle through the stunning scenery to Lake Tekapo.
-We'll be staying in a spacious lodge that sits near the shores of Lake Tekapo, with Mt Cook as the dramatic backdrop, beckoning you upwards.
-After a trek briefing and gear check with our incredible mountain guides, join us for a group meal in a local Japanese restaurant and soak up the atmosphere of this beautiful town!
+We'll be staying in a spacious lodge that sits near the shores of Lake Tekapo, with Mt Cook as the dramatic backdrop, beckoning us upwards.
+After a trek briefing and gear check with our two incredible mountain guides, join us for a group meal in a local Japanese restaurant and soak up the atmosphere of this beautiful town!
 D

 DAY 2 – lake Tekapo to caroline hut (6 HOURS HIKING)